Zakaria-Alsahfi/zakaria-alsahfi.github.io/_posts/2021-5-15-tv_script_generation.md

     # return the loss over a batch and the hidden state produced by our model
     return loss.item(), hidden

-# Note that these tests aren't completely extensive.
-# they are here to act as general checks on the expected outputs of your functions
-"""
-DON'T MODIFY ANYTHING IN THIS CELL THAT IS BELOW THIS LINE
-"""
 tests.test_forward_back_prop(RNN, forward_back_prop, train_on_gpu)
 ```